Global Asymptotic Rates Under Randomization: Gauss-Seidel and Kaczmarz: Perron-Frobenius Theory For Positive Linear Maps

-A consequence of Lemma~\ref{lem:irreducible} is that irreducibility is a convenient but not necessary assumption for the validity of the C-bound.
-Irreducibility guarantees that the spectral radius of $\A$ is unique for any relaxation value $\omega$ and therefore at $\omega = 0$ it implies that $\mu_1$ is simple and $\vect{v}_1(\EP)$ is one dimensional in~(\ref{eq:ingredients}).
-In the absence of irreducibility one needs $\mu_1$ to be a simple eigenvalue so that $\vect{u}_1$ is unique (up to sign).
-When $\mu_1$ is a repeated eigenvalue, $\xi$ needs to be defined based on a $\vect{u}_1$ in the eigenspace $\vect{v}_1(\EP)$ that attains the maximum value in~(\ref{eq:ingredients}).
+A consequence of Lemma~\ref{lem:irreducible} is that irreducibility is a convenient but not necessary assumption for the validity of the A-bound.
+Irreducibility guarantees that the spectral radius of $\A$ is unique for any relaxation value $\omega$ and therefore at $\omega = 0$ it implies that $\mu$ is simple and $\vect{v}_1(\EP)$ is a one dimensional space in~\Thm{thm:a_bound}.
+In the absence of irreducibility one needs $\mu$ to be a simple eigenvalue so that $\vect{u}$ is unique (up to sign).
+When $\mu$ is a repeated eigenvalue, $\xi$ needs to be defined based on a $\vect{u}$ in the eigenspace $\vect{v}_1(\EP)$ that $\expect{(\vect{u}^T\proj\vect{u})^2}$ is maximized.
 Finally, irreducible problems are dense in the sense that any reducible problem $\mA \bx = \bb$ can be infinitesimally perturbed to an irreducible problem.
 Lemma~\ref{lem:irreducible} shows that this fact translates to irreducibility of superoperator $\A$.
 Since the spectral radius (and the rate of convergence) is a continuous function of the parameters of the system (e.g., $\mA$, $\omega$), the bounds remain valid regardless of irreducibility.